dfquaresma/prso-xv6/lab_scheduling/SCHEDULER-README.md

-# Laboratory 3 - Scheduler
+# Lab 3 - Scheduler

-## Strategy to scheduler algorithm
+## Short description

-Defining a new politics of scheduling processes on xv6.
+Goal: Defining a new politics of scheduling processes on xv6 that works and deal with the points below.

-### Points to consider

 - Standard priority on init of each process.